nata-vito/nata-vito/README.md

 Hi, Hallo, Kon'nichiwa!
 My name is Natanael Vitorino
 =========================================================================================================================================

-I am a Junior Artificial Intelligence Analyst with experience in Machine Learning and Computer Vision.
-I am currently participating in an academic exchange supported by BAYLAT in Germany, where I am developing a digital twin for LiDAR sensors at the CARISSMA research center.
-Additionally, I am pursuing a degree in Computer Engineering at Centro Universitário Facens and have a technical background in Mechatronics from Centro Paula Souza.
+Junior Artificial Intelligence Analyst specialized in Machine Learning, Computer Vision, and ADAS.
+Currently, I am participating in an academic exchange program supported by BAYLAT in Germany, where I am developing a digital twin for LiDAR sensors at the CARISSMA research center.
+I am also pursuing a degree in Computer Engineering at Centro Universitário Facens and hold a technical degree in Mechatronics from Centro Paula Souza.

-My career includes participation in both commercial Machine Learning projects and academic research, constantly seeking to improve and learn continuously.
-I have skills in ROS, OpenCV, Python, C, C++, YOLO, Docker, DevOps, CAN protocol, and AWS, and I am currently exploring Generative AI with a focus on LLMs.
-I am prepared to contribute significantly in environments that value innovation and technological development.
+My career combines experience in commercial Machine Learning projects with academic research, always focusing on continuous improvement and knowledge expansion.
+I am proficient in TensorFlow, ROS, OpenCV, Python, C, C++, YOLO, Docker, DevOps, CAN protocol, AWS, and Generative AI with an emphasis on LLMs.

 *   🌍  I'm based in Sorocaba, SP, BR
 *   ✉️  You can contact me at [vitorino.natanael@outlook.com](mailto:vitorino.natanael@outlook.com)